ST. BERNADETTE OF LOURDES & CARROT SPICE BREAD

 “I repeated it all the way here.” – Lourdes, Histoire authentique, R. Laurentin, Vol. 6 page 129

-She was overjoyed to learn that Aqueró was really the Blessed Virgin Mary.
+Bernadette was overjoyed to learn Aqueró was really the Blessed Virgin Mary.
 Pastor Peyramale would soon become the strongest supporter of Bernadette and the Grotto at Lourdes.

 A medical inquiry followed in which three doctors could not point to any mental disorder in Bernadette.
 Many other visits with questioners took place.